You have turned-in this assignment. You can review the lesson and see your previous answers.

 So those are really good words to describe the wind and how they moved.

-The trees that had branches outstretched in desperation, so that's creating an image in my mind that the trees were sort of reaching out, and the wind was kind of tearing through them, and the branches are reaching out for help.
+So that's creating an image in my mind that the trees were sort of reaching out and the wind was kind of tearing through them and the branches are reaching out for help.

-Yes, so that's creating that image of a human emotion or a human action.
+Yes, so that's a, that's creating that image of a human emotion or a human action.

-So I've underlined menacing and deafening thunder, because, again, those adjectives, those words help me to imagine what the thunder was like.
+So I've underlined menacing, and deafening thunder because again, those adjectives, those words helped me to imagine what the thunder was like.

 Menacing, that doesn't sound good.